Arnaud Boissières is 17th IMOCA

 In 2012, Arnaud finished 8th in the Vendée Globe.
 And he repeats the experience on the following editions, in 2016 and then in 2020, where he finished 10th and 15th respectively.

-At the end of 2021, he will take over the helm of the former Initiatives-Coeur, a 2010 VPLP-Verdier design equipped with new foils, and will take part in all the IMOCA GLOBE SERIES races in order to prepare for his fifth solo round-the-world race.
+In 2021, he took over the helm of the former Initiatives-Coeur, a VPLP-Verdier design from 2010 equipped with new foils, and took part in all the IMOCA GLOBE SERIES races in order to prepare himself as well as possible for his fifth solo round-the-world race.
+He finished 17th in the Route du Rhum-Destination Guadeloupe.

 Name | LA MIE CÂLINE |